michaelbZA/my-website/content/posts/005-hugopapermod.md

 ## Conclusion

 This crash course has provided you with the essential knowledge to get started with Hugo and the PaperMod theme.
-As you become more comfortable, explore Hugo's documentation and the PaperMod wiki for advanced features and customization options.
+As you become more comfortable, explore Hugo's documentation and the PaperMod wiki for advanced features and customisation options.

-Remember that Hugo's strength lies in its flexibility and speed, while PaperMod offers a clean, modern design with excellent performance.
+Hugo's strength lies in its flexibility and speed, while PaperMod offers a clean, modern design with excellent performance.
 Together, they provide an excellent foundation for your website.

 Happy building!